This is not a dance class

 All dancing can improve coordination, strength and range of motion.
 It can increase your self-confidence as you achieve mastery over leaps, and spins.
 It can help you feel a sense of belonging when you make the same shapes at the same time as the rest of the class.

-Dance and movement therapy is this and more.
-Instead of focusing on choreographed movement for you to repeat, it's about using movement to empower yourself.
+Instead of focusing on choreographed movement for you to repeat and perfect, it's about using movement to empower yourself.
 It is a non-judgmental, non-competitive space when you can move freely.
 There is no 'right' way to dance.
-The only movement rules in Soul Gesture sessions are:
+For example, the movement rules in Soul Gesture sessions are:

 Empowering you

 In dance and movement therapy you can take control over the sensations in your body, the unpleasant feelings of anxiety, stress and depression.
-Your therapist will support you to find the best ways to regulate when you feel overwhelmed or struggle to get moving at all.
+This is not a dance class: your therapist will support you to find the best ways to regulate when you feel overwhelmed or struggle to get moving at all.

 Dance and movement therapy is a reciprocal space where you will explore different movement types in your own time.
 You try on different movements and see how they feel, notice what brings you joy and question what is uncomfortable.